yannickdils/wvd/FSLogix/Troubleshooting/Readme.md

-* Mode: you can alert of react to a possible lingered fslogix profile (under construction)
+* Mode: you can alert or react to a possible lingered fslogix profile (under construction)

 * ProfileStorageAccount: you need to provide the storage account name where you store your FSLogix containers